SamuelWhitton/natural-daina/README.md

 *(q,m)->m is same as *(['Q]q,['M]m)->[?]{}->m same as *(['Q]q,['M]m)->['M]{}->m
 ```
 asdf does [:?] get copied with inheritance, no it doesnt
+asdf type method type is inherited based on instantiation of inherited parent
 asdf Method Visibility Indicators should be Visibility Indicators
 asdf cant distinguish [%STRING] data segment types between each other when overloading
 asdf () brackets around dependancy also adds all classes in the public interface (public constructors, public type methods and public instance methods) (doesnt include reverse dependancies so it doesnt get blocked), call this derivative dependancies